Innate immune system: Viruses

 Type I interferons (IFN), secreted mainly by dendritic cells, play a central role in antiviral host defense and a cell's antiviral state.
 Viral components are recognized by different receptors: Toll-like receptors are located in the endosomal membrane and recognize double-stranded RNA (dsRNA), MDA5 and RIG-I receptors are located in the cytoplasm and recognize long dsRNA and phosphate-containing dsRNA respectively.
 When the cytoplasmic receptors MDA5 and RIG-I recognize a virus the conformation between the caspase-recruitment domain (CARD) and the CARD-containing adaptor MAVS changes.
 In parallel, when TLRs in the endocytic compartments recognize a virus the activation of the adaptor protein TRIF is induced.
 Both pathways converge in the recruitment and activation of the IKKε/TBK-1 complex, inducing dimerization of transcription factors IRF3 and IRF7, which are translocated in the nucleus, where they induce IFN production with the presence of a particular transcription factor and activate transcription factor 2.
 IFN is secreted through secretory vesicles, where it can activate receptors on both the cell it was released from (autocrine) or nearby cells (paracrine).
 This induces hundreds of interferon-stimulated genes to be expressed.
 This leads to antiviral protein production, such as protein kinase R, which inhibits viral protein synthesis, or the 2′,5′-oligoadenylate synthetase family, which degrades viral RNA.

 Some viruses evade this by producing molecules that interfere with IFN production.
 For example, the Influenza A virus produces NS1 protein, which can bind to host and viral RNA, interact with immune signaling proteins or block their activation by ubiquitination, thus inhibiting type I IFN production.
 Influenza A also blocks protein kinase R activation and establishment of the antiviral state.
 The dengue virus also inhibits type I IFN production by blocking IRF3 phosphorylation using NS2B3 protease complex.

+Cancer

+Cancerous cells exhibit abnormal intercellular signals that normally cause them to be targeted and destroyed by immune cells, such as natural killer cells and cytotoxic T cells.
+To become malignant, a tumor must evade the initial immune response and rewire the immune network in the tumor microenvironment, a process known as immune editing.

+There are three consecutive phases of immune editing: